MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/azure-resource-access.md

 ![](../_images/governance-1-14.png)
 *Figure 6.
 Azure resource providers.*

 When a client makes a request to manage a specific resource, Azure resource manager connects to the resource provider for that resource type to complete the request.
-For example, if a client makes a request to manage a virtual machine resource, Azure resource manager connects to the **Microsoft.compute** resource provider.
+For example, if a client makes a request to manage a virtual machine resource, Azure resource manager connects to the **Microsoft.Compute** resource provider.

 ![](../_images/governance-1-15.png)
 *Figure 7.
-Azure resource manager connects to the **Microsoft.compute** resource provider to manage the resource specified in the client request.*
+Azure resource manager connects to the **Microsoft.Compute** resource provider to manage the resource specified in the client request.*

 Azure resource manager requires the client to specify an identifier for both the subscription and the resource group in order to manage the virtual machine resource.